Background pattern

 Introduction

-Leaflet: information for the user
+Leaflet: Information for the user

-Apogar 5 mg /5 mg lozenges
+Apogar 5 mg/5 mg lozenges

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read the entire leaflet carefully before starting to take this medication, as it contains important information for you.

-Follow exactly the administration instructions of the medicine contained in this leaflet or those indicated by your doctor or pharmacist.
+Follow the administration instructions for the medication contained in this leaflet or as indicated by your doctor or pharmacist.

 • Keep this leaflet, as you may need to read it again.